Stability conditions in families: Weak Harder--Narasimhan structures over a curve

 The weak see-saw property still allows us to define $Z_C$-semistability for objects in $\cA_C$ exactly as in Definition~\ref{def:semistable_C}.
 HN filtrations and the HN property for weak stability functions for $\cA_C$ are defined as in Definition~\ref{def:satisfies_HN_C}.
 As in Lemma~\ref{lem:inducedfiberprestability}, $\Zc$ induces a weak stability function on $\cA_p$ for every $p \in C$, compatible with semistability and HN filtrations, and thus: \begin{Lem} A weak HN structure $\sigma_C $ on $\cD$ over $C$ induces a weak pre-stability condition $\sigma_p$ on $\cD_p$ for every closed point $p \in C$.
 The pushforward $i_{p*}$ preserves semistability, phases and HN filtrations. \end{Lem}

-For a stability function on $\cA_C$ over $C$, $Z_C$-semistability of a $C$-torsion free object amounts to semistability on \emph{all} fibers, see Lemma~\ref{lem:allfibersstable}.
-In the weak case, however, $Z_C$-semistability is equivalent to semistability on the generic fiber and the nonexistence of a destabilizing quotient on closed fibers:
+For a stability function on $\cA_C$ over $C$, $Z_C$-semistability of a $C$-torsion free object amounts to semistability of $E_p$ on \emph{all} fibers $p$, see Lemma~\ref{lem:allfibersstable}.
+In the weak case, however, we can only detect the existence of destabilizing quotients $E_p \onto Q$ with $\mu(E_p) > \mu(Q)$; non-existence of such a quotient is not equivalent to $E_p$ being $Z_p$-semistable, in case $E_p$ has a subobject in $\cA_p^0$.

 \begin{Lem} Let $E \in \cA_C$ be a $C$-torsion free object.
 Then $E$ is $Z_C$-semistable if and only if $E_K$ is $\ZK$-semistable and $i_{W*}E_W \in \cA_{\Ctor}$ does not have a destabilizing quotient for all zero-dimensional subschemes $W \subset C$ or, equivalently, if and only if $E_K$ is $\ZK$-semistable and $E_p \in \cA_p$ does not have a destabilizing quotient for all closed points $p\in C$. \end{Lem}